toppsdown/rampup-ruby/weekly_instructions/week_2.md

 ### 1. Review from last week
 #### While loops
+- Sing 99 Bottles of beer in the console

 #### Control Flow
+- Ask user for input and tell them what laws they are subject to

 ### 2. Functions
+- PBJ with specific functions
+- PBJ with general functions
+- Using array include?

 ### 3. Tic Tac Toe
+- Planning
+- Partial implementation
+- String operations necessary

 ## Homework